 Don’t worry that it seems to take a long time to complete the entire process at first.

-The flat top is not a hard look to achieve, although you will need to practise before the steps become routine.
+The flat top is not a hard look to achieve, although you will need to practice before the steps become routine.